About the Data

 This chart indicates postsecondary enrollments in Less than 2-year, 2-year, or 4-Year Institutions for each high school completion year as a percentage of high school completers.
 If a student attended all three types of institutions over the years, they are represented in these metrics for the three types of enrollments.

-Postsecondary Continuance, Persistence and Completion by Subgroup
+Postsecondary Continuance and Completion by Subgroup

-High School Graduates Entering into Postsecondary
+High School Graduate Continuing into Postsecondary

 How soon have students started postsecondary enrollment after high school completion?
 This chart measures the percent of students over the set of all high-school completers that enroll in a postsecondary institution: “within 6 months”, “6 to 12 months” and “after 12 months” after high school graduation.
 The chart also shows the number of students that are “Not Known to be Enrolled”.
 As there are cases where a student is enrolled in a postsecondary institution but NCS does not report that student, it cannot be assumed that this set of students are all students that are not pursuing a postsecondary education.
+If a student has started postsecondary during high school but waits to further enroll in post secondary for more than 12 months after high school completion, the student is considered enrolled "after 12 months" as this determination uses the first enrollment in a postsecondary institution AFTER high school completion.

 Early Success in Postsecondary by High School Graduation

 How consistently are students pursuing a postsecondary education after high school completion?
 This chart seeks to answer this question by measuring "consecutive" enrollment.
 A student’s enrollment is considered consecutive if a student was enrolled in a postsecondary institution sometime within each of the following three timeframes: 0-6 months, 6-12 months and 12-18 months after the first enrollment in a postsecondary institution after high school completion.
 If the student completed a postsecondary credential within 18 months, the student is considered to be a member of the category: "Non-Consecutive Enrollment but Completed".
 Enrollments in a postsecondary institution before high school completion are NOT considered in this measure.
+Note: if choosing a recent high school completion year, it is likely that no students will be reported as having "Consecutive Enrollment" as there has not been enough time elapsed for the student to be enrolled in the second and/or third timeframe.

 HS Graduates – Years to Postsecondary Completion